 Check out our sample documents

 Students are often unsure or a bit afraid on how to handle a professional interview.
 This may be the first time that they had to go to a “real” interview appointment.
 But as with all things, the more you practice the better you get and the more at ease you feel about entering the interview room.
 Before you start setting interview appointments, we strongly encourage you to attend a Mastering the Interview workshop.
+Login to your Job Mine account for date and time information.

 Here are some recommendations on what Men and Women should wear to an interview (PDF).